I-OMegaMan/dataIntensive/project/readme.md

 ## About Hadoop and Mapreduce
-Hadoop is an Apache foundation implementation of the map reduce algorithm (orginally by Google) paired with a distributed file system called HDFS (Hadoop Filesystem).
+Hadoop is an Apache foundation implementation of the map reduce algorithm (originally by Google) paired with a distributed file system called HDFS (Hadoop Filesystem).
 Hadoop allows for consumer grade computers to be joined together to form a powerful and robust distributed computing platform.
 Hadoop is written in the Java